deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Xiù tucked in her head and limbs and rolled, not unfolding until she'd come to a halt, finding herself fetched up against the reinforced backplate of the engine that terminated the deck corridor.
 Allison had come to a halt a little earlier, and was hauling herself to her feet, swearing and cursing at the carpet burn all down her flank.

 Somebody had clearly left the microphone on because the next thing they heard was Julian's voice, sounding strained, saying.
-"Shit, that's a lot of blood…"
+"Shit, that's a lot of blood..."

 Both women went still, looked at each other, and as one bolted back up towards the flight deck, Allison at a dead run.
 Xiù had the presence of mind to grab a medical kit from its previously-hidden recess on the wall.

-Down the ramp, through the common room, up the ramp, along the corridor and… Xiù felt her stomach lurch.
+Down the ramp, through the common room, up the ramp, along the corridor and...
+Xiù felt her stomach lurch.
 That *was* a lot of blood.

-And beyond that… space.
+And beyond that... space.

 "What the hell happened?"
 Allison was yelling.
 The bubble of glass that was *Sanctuary*'s nose was half shattered, the air held in only by forcefields.
 Amir was writhing in his seat, teeth gritted as he tried to press his hand to a horrible wound in his side.